LEEYJ1021/structural-signal-irrelevance/docs/DESIGN_ARTIFACT.md

   (M0), a disclosed exploratory scan (M1), and an independent, pre-specified-model-class re-test (M2/M3).
 See `docs/METHODOLOGY_NOTES.md`, entries B8 and B9, for why this extension's own internal naming was fixed before drafting, rather than corrected afterward as RQ2a–RQ2c's naming was.
+The M-series was later extended to include the Campaign-stratified strategy under the same protocol (entries B10/B11) — this extension is likewise unrelated to the flagging rule.

 None of H1, H2, RQ2a–RQ2c, or M1–M3 makes use of, or depends on, the ad-group early-warning flagging rule described in this stub.
 The flagging rule is scoped entirely to